 Various topics in sociology.
 These may be one-time or occasional course offerings.
-Prerequisite: Dependent on specific course content

 SPANISH (SPN)

 SPN 2010 SPANISH I (3 credits)

 The first of a two semester sequence designed specifically for beginning university students with no previous language study.
 Emphasis is placed on acquisition and application of basic language skills.